jeronimoalbi/commondao/docs/write-a-dao-smart-contract-part-1/index.md

 // Arguments:
 // - title: A title for the proposal
-// - description: A description for the proposal func CreateGeneralProposal(title, description string) uint64 {
+// - description: A description for the proposal func CreateGeneralProposal(_ realm, title, description string) uint64 {
     // Proposal description and title are required assertTitleIsNotEmpty(title)
     assertDescriptionIsNotEmpty(description)